 The iPad Revolution arrived.
 Actually, it arrived in 2010.
 In this article, I aim to share with you what I know and have learned about these wonderful devices.
 Let's look at how the current devices came to be and the impact on our lives.

-The iPad revolution began in January 2010 when Steve Jobs (Apple CEO) announced a 'new' type of mobile tablet device to the market: The Apple iPad.
+This history making development began in January 2010 when Steve Jobs (Apple CEO) announced a 'new' type of mobile tablet device to the market:- The Apple iPad.